orb-lang/espalier/doc/md/espalier/elpatt.md

    end
 end
 ```

 ## D : Drop a capture

-  We discourage the use of captures in the Node class.
+  We discourage the use of captures in the Node class\.
 The architecture
-requires that all array values of a Node table be themselves Nodes.
+requires that all array values of a Node table be themselves Nodes\.
 This is
-frequently checked for, in that we use ``isNode`` to filter in iterators etc,
+frequently checked for, in that we use `isNode` to filter in iterators etc,
-but this is defensive and will be phased out.
+but this is defensive and will be phased out\.

 The use of SUPPRESS lets us drop rules that we don't want to see in the
-final AST.
+final AST\.
 A normal approach to parsing has explicit captures, but this is
-inelegant compared to treating any Node without children as a leaf.
+inelegant compared to treating any Node without children as a leaf\.

 What about regions of text that don't interest us?
 Canonically this
-includes whitespace.
-For those occasions, we have ``elpatt.D``.
+includes whitespace\.
+For those occasions, we have `elpatt.D`\.

-``D`` needs to take a pattern, and if it succeeds in matching it, return a
+`D` needs to take a pattern, and if it succeeds in matching it, return a
-special table, while discarding the captures if any.
-In ``define``, we will
+special table, while discarding the captures if any\.
+In `define`, we will
-check for this table, and drop it whenever encountered.
+check for this table, and drop it whenever encountered\.

-  - patt :  The pattern to match and drop
+  \- patt :  The pattern to match and drop

-  - #return : descendant of special table DROP
+  \- \#return : descendant of special table DROP

 ```lua